pOob2d/Aura4/README.md

 o Add a random rectangle to the center of the game screen o Add random ball to the top-left corner of the game screen o Add text to the top-right of the game screen
+Shall set up the Raspberry Pi abd cofigure it for the project Shall install the Raspbian OS
+Shall enable SPI and 12C I/O
+Shall install and set up the SW tools